 We chose this year to visit the parks because as a 4th grader, Tiny Traveler can have an Every Kid in a Park pass, which gives the whole family free access to the parks from the September when she starts 4th grade to the August afterward.

-If you don’t have a 4th grader and plan to visit a few parks in one year, consider an annual pass you can consider an $80 annual pass.
+If you don’t have a 4th grader and plan to visit a few parks in one year, consider an $80 annual pass.
 There are also discounts for military families, seniors and people with disabilities.

 The restaurants at the lodges range from a coffee stand to fine dining.
 They are each fairly priced for what they are and the sit-down places have good food and very nice rooms.
 If you aren’t lucky enough to be staying at the lodges this is a way to get a taste of the lodge experience and I highly recommend it.